joeleisner/chassis-css/README.md

 ### How to Customize the SASS/CSS
 All customizable variables can be found in the seperate files located in `src/sass/variables/`.
 The filenames of each correspond to what they affect in the final build.
 If you'd like to compile the SASS to CSS while editing these files, run `grunt` in your terminal and code away!

+Keep in mind that when using the `grunt` command to watch for changes, this *will not* build the SASS plugin; The command `grunt build-sass-plugin` must be used to do so.